daviddkwok/singapore-bank-analytics/README.md

 - What is the average transaction amount by account type?
 - Which accounts have the highest number of transactions?

+SQL and Python/pandas were used to analyse the same simulated banking dataset from different perspectives.

 ## Files

 - `01_create_tables.sql` - creates the database tables
 - `02_insert_data.sql` - inserts the sample data
 - `03_create_view.sql` - creates a joined view for analysis
-- `04_analysis.sql` - contains the analysis queries
+- `04_sql_analysis.sql` - contains the SQL analysis queries
+- `05_python_analysis.py` - contains the Python/pandas analysis
+- `customers.csv` - customer data used in the Python analysis
+- `accounts.csv` - account data used in the Python analysis
+- `transactions.csv` - transaction data used in the Python analysis

 ## Tools

 - PostgreSQL
 - pgAdmin
 - SQL
+- Python
+- pandas
+- VS Code
 - GitHub

 ## Note